XANALI/report_records_app/README.md

 # report_records_app
-Server-client app to get Report of added records
+Console based multithreading server-client app to get Report of added records

+This is just a demo version.